Matthew Bowman teaches religion at Hampden-Sydney College and is the author of The Mormon People: the Making of an American Faith.

 Taylor G. Petrey is the Lucinda Hinsdale Stone Assistant Professor of Religion at Kalamazoo College specializing in Early Christianity and Biblical Studies, and is director of the Women, Gender, and Sexuality program.

 Joe Spencer is a Ph.D. student in philosophy at the University of New Mexico, where he studies twentieth-century philosophy by day and writes Mormon scriptural theology by night.

-Ryan Tobler is a graduate student at the University of Chicago Divinity School and an editorial fellow at BYU Studies.
+Ryan Tobler (on hiatus) is a graduate student at the University of Chicago Divinity School and an editorial fellow at BYU Studies.
 He studies early American religion, life, and culture.